American Geophysical Union Bridge Program

 -U.S. citizens or permanent residents

--Not have an MS or PhD
+-Not have a PhD

 AGU is creating sustainable transition programs and a national network of graduate degree granting institutions to mentor students to successfully complete Master's and PhD programs.
 The project incorporates strong evidence about support structures that predict academic success of underrepresented ethnic and racial minorities, and establishes links between minority serving institutions and graduate degree granting institutions through research activities, collaboration, and personal contact.